Halloween Havoc (1992): Event

 Next, Barry Windham and Dustin Rhodes defended both the NWA World Tag Team Championship and the WCW World Tag Team Championship against Steve Austin and Steve Williams.
 The match was originally scheduled to be Steve Williams and Terry Gordy defending against the Steiner Brothers, but this was changed after Rick Steiner suffered a torn chest muscle during a Japanese tour, resulting in Rhodes and Windham winning the titles from Gordy and Williams on the October 3, 1992 episode of WCW Saturday Night.
 Gordy and Williams then challenged Rhodes and Windham to a rematch for the titles, with Austin substituting for Gordy after he no-showed the event.
 Austin and Williams initially won the match after Austin pinned Windham, the illegal man.
 Original referee Randy Anderson thus overturned Nick Patrick's decision and restarted the match, which ended in a time limit draw after 30 minutes.

 In the fifth match, Masahiro Chono defended his NWA World Heavyweight Championship against Rick Rude.
 Both competitors were able to choose their own guest referee for the match, with Chono choosing Kensuke Sasaki and Rude choosing Harley Race.
 Prior to the match, Ole Anderson flipped a coin which determined that Race would be inside the ring while Sasaki would be outside.
 The match ended when Chono was disqualified by Race for throwing Rude over the top rope, enabling him to retain the title despite losing the match.

 Next, WCW World Heavyweight Champion Ron Simmons defended his title against The Barbarian.
 The match ended when Simmons powerslammed The Barbarian and then pinned him.

 In the main event, Jake Roberts faced Sting in a "Spin the Wheel, Make the Deal" match; the match type was determined by Sting spinning a wheel of fortune earlier in the evening, resulting in a coal miner's glove match.
 Other potential options were a barbed wire match, a cage match, a dog collar match, a first blood match, an "I quit" match, a Lumberjacks with belts match, a Prince of Darkness match, a Russian chain match, a Texas bullrope match, a Texas death match and an option allowing Sting to choose the match type.
 The match ended when Sting retrieved the coal miner's glove and struck Roberts with it; Roberts was bitten by a snake he was holding, which allowed Sting to pin him.

+Home Video Release

+Although not broadcast live in the UK, the event was released on home video in the spring of 1993.
+The event was edited down to two hours and the opening match was cut from the release.